rnsavinelli/blog-handler/README.md

 For a list of all changes made to the original script see the [`CHANGELOG`](https://github.com/rnsavinelli/nlb/blob/blog/CHANGELOG).

-For licensing details, distributability and modifyability refer to the [`LICENSE`](https://github.com/rnsavinelli/nlb/blob/blog/LICENSE) file.
+For licensing details refer to the [`LICENSE`](https://github.com/rnsavinelli/nlb/blob/blog/LICENSE) file.

 IMPORTANT: This fork will be kept up-to-date with Luke's upstream version as long as updates are proven to be useful, or valuable.
 For instance, commit [f13cf1a](https://github.com/LukeSmithxyz/lb/commit/f13cf1a3a642dcaa6eb188b15db4e36450edcabd) seemed to be an improvement at first, but it ended up obfuscating the user's experience.
 See pull request [#35](https://github.com/LukeSmithxyz/lb/pull/35) and commit [66e2a7a](https://github.com/LukeSmithxyz/lb/commit/66e2a7a1eda6d835266d8ad62270d87b50ee488c) for more details.